 Loss of appetite

-Signs that the infection might be viral rather than strep include having a:
+Signs that the infection might be viral rather than caused by strep bacteria include:

 Strep Throat Diagnosis

-Your doctor will ask about your child's symptoms.
-The only sure way to tell strep from viruses that cause a sore throat is with a test.
-There are two kinds:
+To see whether you have strep throat, contact your health care professional.
+They'll will ask about your or your child's symptoms.
+The only sure way to tell strep from viruses that cause a sore throat is to do a test.
+There are two kinds of strep throat tests:

 Rapid strep test: It can identify a case in just a few minutes.
-The doctor will gently hold down your child's tongue with a depressor.
-Then, they will use a cotton swab to take a sample from the back of the throat.
+The doctor will gently hold down your or your child's tongue with a depressor.
+Then, they will swipe a cotton swab around the back of the throat.

 You'll get the results in 20 minutes or less.
-If the test is positive, which means strep is there, the doctor will prescribe antibiotics to treat it.
+If the test is positive, which means strep is there, the doctor may prescribe antibiotics to treat it.

-If the test is negative, which means the strep bacteria could not be found, the doctor might send the sample to a lab for a follow-up that takes longer.
+If the test is negative, that means they didn't find strep bacteria.
+Your doctor might send the sample to a lab for a follow-up test that takes longer.

 Throat culture: The doctor will rub a swab over the throat and tonsils to be sent to the lab.
-If your child has strep throat, streptococci bacteria will grow in it.
+If you or your child has strep throat, the streptococci bacteria will grow in it.

 It usually takes about 2 days to get results from a throat culture.
-It can confirm whether your child has strep throat or not.
+It can confirm whether it's strep throat or not.

-Your doctor will prescribe antibiotics to kill the bacteria that cause the infection.
-Most treatments last for about 10 days.
-The medicine can make your child's symptoms go away faster and help prevent complications.
+Your doctor may prescribe antibiotics to kill the bacteria that cause the infection.
+Most treatments last about 10 days.
+The medicine can make symptoms go away faster and help prevent complications.

-Make sure your child takes all of the doses.
+Make sure you or your child takes all of the doses.
 Stopping the medicine too early can leave some bacteria alive.
-These can make your child sick again.
-Be sure to tell the doctor if your young one is allergic to any types of antibiotics.
+These can make you or your child sick again.
+Be sure to tell the doctor if you or your child is allergic to any types of antibiotics.

 If the strep test is negative, a virus likely caused the sore throat.
-Your child doesn't need antibiotics because these medications don't work on viruses.
+Antibiotics won't be needed because these medications don't kill viruses.

-You can also take medications to ease the pain of strep throat and lower fever including over-the-counter medications such as ibuprofen or acetaminophen.
+You can take medications to ease the pain of strep throat and lower fever, including over-the-counter medicines such as ibuprofen or acetaminophen.
 Don't give aspirin to children or teens.
 It can cause a rare but dangerous condition called Reye’s syndrome.

 There are a number of things you can do at home to lessen pain and make you feel more comfortable:

-Suck on a throat lozenge or piece of hard candy.
-Don't give small pieces of candy to children younger than 4.
+- Suck on a throat lozenge or piece of hard candy.
+But don't give small pieces of candy to children younger than 4.

-Use a humidifier and/or saline nasal sprays to keep your airways moist, which will help you feel more comfortable.
+- Use a humidifier and/or saline nasal sprays to keep your airways moist, which can help you feel more comfortable.

-Get lots of rest so that your body can recover from the infection
+- Get lots of rest so your body can recover from the infection.

 Strep Throat Prevention

-Ask children to cover their mouths with a tissue or sleeve whenever they cough or sneeze.
+- Ask your children to cover their mouths with a tissue or sleeve whenever they cough or sneeze.

 Strep Throat Complications

 Strep complications are rare today, thanks to better diagnosis and treatment.
-Yet untreated strep can cause serious diseases, such as:
+But untreated strep throat can cause serious diseases, such as: